jacobgil/jacobgil.github.io/_posts/2018-03-31-hallucinating-faces-dlib-pytorch.md

 [Here is the github repository](https://github.com/jacobgil/dlib_facedetector_pytorch) with all the code for this post.

+Scroll  to the end if you just want to see images :-)

+---

 In this post I will describe two experiments I did with Dlib's deep learning face detector:

  1. Porting the model weights to PyTorch, and testing it by detecting faces in a web cam feed.